 - Additional cleaning now takes place throughout the days we are open, especially on commonly touched surfaces.

-- Before reopening to members and in due course the public, our staff and volunteers will undergo training for operating safely in a Covid environment.
+- When reopening to members and in due course the public, our staff and volunteers will undergo training for operating safely in a Covid environment.

 How will social distancing be maintained?

-We have reduced the number of people on each of our slopes and indoors thus facilitating social distancing.
+We have reduced the number of skiers on each of our slopes, thus facilitating social distancing.
 Class sizes will be somewhat reduced so that there is more social distance between those attending classes.

 Signs and distance markings remind people to keep the appropriate distance apart.

 How will the one-way systems work?